microsoft/generative-ai-for-beginners/01-introduction-to-genai/README.md

 *(Click the image above to view video of this lesson)*

-Generative AI is artificial intelligence capable of generating text, images and other type of content.
+Generative AI is artificial intelligence capable of generating text, images and other types of content.
 What makes it a fantastic technology is that it democratizes AI, anyone can use it with as little as a text prompt, a sentence written in a natural language.
 There's no need for you to learn a language like Java or SQL to accomplish something worthwhile, all you need is to use your language, state what you want and out comes a suggestion from an AI model.
 The applications and impact for this is huge, you write or understand reports, write applications and much more, all in seconds.

 In this curriculum, we’ll explore how our startup leverages generative AI to unlock new scenarios in the education world and how we address the inevitable challenges associated with the social implications of its application and the technology limitations.